 Students should provide complete academic transcripts listing all the courses taken, as well as all grades and credits earned.

-If you took a gap year or completed a semester at a different university during your academic career, you must ask the university registrar for a letter or statement documenting that semester or year.
-If you studied abroad and have transferred credits, your home university transcript needs to list course titles, credits, and grades, as well as the name of the institution or university where the exchange study took place.
-If this information is not on your home university transcript, you will need to request that the exchange institution or university send the transcript directly to WES.
+If you took a gap year or completed a semester at a different university during your academic career, then you must ask the university registrar for a letter or statement documenting that semester or year.
+However, if you studied abroad and have transferred credits, your home university transcript needs to list course titles, credits, and grades, as well as the name of the institution or university where the exchange study took place.
+But if this information is not on your home university transcript, you will need to request that the exchange institution or university send the transcript directly to WES.

 WES cannot provide an accurate evaluation if anything is missing because U.S. and Canadian admission offices require this information.
 In order to avoid unnecessary delays, we encourage students to gather their documents and begin the evaluation process well in advance of school application deadlines.